How to build your dream home: Interior design trends 2021

 - Kitchen essentials (Hob and hood, sink, etc)

-Whether you’re going with a contractor or an interior designer, always check, check again, and double confirm if their quote includes all these.
+Whether you’re choose to go with a contractor or an interior designer, always check, check again, and triple check if their quote includes all these.
 If it doesn’t, you will need to make room in your budget for those items.

 Tip 2: Pick your favourite themes and understand their biggest cost drivers

-Let’s look at a few popular styles that have emerged in the past few years, and understand what are the elements that cost the most to achieve the desired look.
+Let’s look at a few popular styles that have emerged in the past few years, and understand how you can save money, save the earth, and still achieve the desired look.

 Industrial style refers to fuss-free decor that takes inspiration from warehouses, factories, and other industrial structures.
 Think stripped-back details including the use of bricks, metals, concrete and dark wood.